eead-csic-compbio/AlloSHP/README.md

 # AlloSHP

-This protocol computes Whole Genome Alignments (WGA) to discover Single Homeologous Polymorphisms (SHPs) out of reads mapped to concatenated genome sequences.
-It requires FASTA and [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) input files and produces multiple sequence alignments of subgenomes that make up allopolyploids.
+A command-line tool for detecting and extracting single homeologous polymorphisms (SHPs) from the subgenomes of allopolyploid species.
+This tool integrates three main algorithms, WGA, VCF2ALIGNMENT and VCF2SYNTENY, and allows the detection of SHPs for the study of diploid-polyploid complexes with available diploid progenitor genomes.
+It requires FASTA of the reference genomes and [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) input files and produces multiple sequence alignments (MSA) of the SHP for each allopolyploid subgenome.

 Rubén Sancho (1,2), Pilar Catalán (2), Bruno Contreras Moreira (1,3)